You may find more information in the article “Shock as Cardinal Symptom and an Overview of Differential Diagnosis.”

 Anaphylaxis is the worst expression of the type I hypersensitivity reaction.
 After invasion of the antigens (allergens) into the body, an antigen-antibody-reaction occurs.
 The participating antibodies are IgE-antibodies, which bind to the receptor of the mast cells with their Fc-fragment.
 If antigens bind to the binding site of the IgE-antibody, this triggers receptor activation with subsequent degranulation of the mast cell.

-Therapy of the anaphylactic shock consists of termination of the allergen exposition and the intravenous administration of antihistamines (H1- and H2-antihistaminicum) and corticoids (prednisolone).
+Analytic shock therapy consists of termination of the allergen exposition and the intravenous administration of antihistamines (H1- and H2-antihistaminicum) and corticoids (prednisolone).
 For hemodynamic stabilization, the existing volume deficiency should be balanced with crystalloids.
 If the effect is insufficient, adrenalin (0.1 mg intravenous) is indicated.

 3. Neurogenic Shock